Auntie, this stuff is moving so fast we can't keep up with it.

 We're going to give up our jobs so that you Americans can have them back.

-Did you is that what you thought was going to happen?
+Is that what you thought was going to happen?

 And then he added this.

-We could set up systems so that everybody in each house have their own smart meters that uh will tell you when to turn off the lights, when the peak hours are, can help you sell back energy that you've generated in your home through a solar panel or through uh other mechanisms.
+We could set up systems so that everybody in each house have their own smart meters that will tell you when to turn off the lights, when the peak hours are, can help you sell back energy that you've generated in your home through a solar panel or through other mechanisms.

 All this can be done, but it also creates jobs right now.